 2025 Online OCD Conference, A Global Event

-Join us for the 9th annual OCD Southern California conference--a two-day global virtual event this year!
+Join us for the OCD Southern California Online Conference--a two-day global event this year!

-We are thrilled to present a varied panel of keynote speakers who will share their inspirational stories about their OCD journey from recovery to advocacy and community-building, providing resources to individuals in need.
+We were thrilled to present a varied panel of keynote speakers who shared their inspirational stories about their OCD journey from recovery to advocacy and community-building, providing resources to individuals in need.

 More information about our presentations, led by some of the top OCD experts in the United States, has been posted on our website: ocdsocal.org/conference.